-This degree programme examines the nature and function of the theatrical event and theatre culture from a range of critical, historical and practical perspectives.
+This degree programme examines the nature and function of the theatrical event and theatre culture from critical, historical and practical perspectives.

-- Reading the stage – will introduce you to different critical frames of performance theory and analysis, facilitating the application of these to contemporary performance practice.
+- Reading the stage: will introduce you to different critical frames of performance theory and analysis.

-- Theatre and society – will explore the historical and contemporary role of theatre in society, giving you an understanding of some social, political and economic issues affecting theatre practice in a range of historical and geographical locations including Scotland.
+- Theatre and society: will explore the historical and contemporary role of theatre in society, giving you an understanding of some social, political and economic issues affecting theatre practice in a range of historical and geographical locations

 Years 3 and 4

-Compulsory courses examine performance theory and analysis, as well as contemporary issues in theatre.
-Optional courses include directing, playwriting, advanced practice and work placement, and applied theatre practices, as well as courses on documentary theatre, space and place, Renaissance theatre, performing memory, Victorian & Edwardian theatre, Samuel Beckett, mapping the America(s) and modern German theatre, among others.
+If you progress to Honours (years 3 and 4) you will take courses in performance theory and analysis, as well as contemporary issues in theatre.
+Optional courses include directing, playwriting, advanced practice and work placement, as well as courses on documentary theatre, space and place, Renaissance theatre, performing memory, Victorian and Edwardian theatre, Samuel Beckett, queer performance, activist theatre, exhibiting cultures, and German theatre, among others.

-Your studies will be based in an outstanding building that includes a flexible-stage theatre, performance studio, design studio, workshops and wardrobe facilities, and a cinema.
+Your studies will be based in an outstanding and recently refurbished building that includes a flexible-stage theatre, performance studios, and a cinema.